iotexproject/dev-portal-content/blogposts/core-release-190.md

 ## Upgrade Priority

-v1.9.0 comes with a hardfork, so all nodes must upgrade in order to keep syncing with the IoTeX blockchain
+v1.9.0 comes with a hardfork, so all nodes must upgrade in order to keep syncing with the IoTeX blockchain.

+If you are running an IoTeX Delegate or a full node, please refer to the [Bootstrap repository](https://github.com/iotexproject/iotex-bootstrap#iotex-delegate-manual) for detailed instructions on how to update.

 ## Other Minor Improvements